RosettaCommons/demos/protocol_capture/RosettaAMRLD/README.md

 	```
 	mkdir -p production/rand39
 	```
-2. Run RosettaAMRLD under `/Workspace/`.
+2. Run the following command under the RosettaAMRLD directory.
 Here as an example, we collect 1 design only (`nstruct 1`).
 In practice, the protocol is usually run on a cluster so that tens or hundreds of designs can run in parallel.
-Since the process is stochastic, this single design the user get in this example may or may not be a decent one, but the user should be able to observe some optimization in energy in the result files.
+Since the process is stochastic, the single design the user gets in this example may or may not be a decent one, but the user should be able to observe some optimization in energy in the result files.
 	```
 	path/to/Rosetta/main/source/bin/rosetta_scripts.linuxgccrelease @drug_design_options.txt \
 	-parser:protocol drug_design.xml \